Last Updated on June 5, 2023 by Chase Manhattan

 You can install a remote horn on your car that is set off with the remote key.
 Again, this is a solution that requires you to stake out the cat.

-Once you see the cat near your car, just press the key for the horn to go off.
-It’s an alternative for pet alarms.
+Once you see the cat near your car, just press the key for the high pitched sound to go off.
+It’s an alternative for animal alarms.

 Related Questions And Other FAQs